-Gesher Galicia’s extensive, long-term operation to identify 577 Jewish record books of unknown origin housed in the Przemyśl State Archive in Poland was launched on October 30, 2019.
+Gesher Galicia’s longer-term operation to identify 577 Jewish record books of unknown origin housed in the Przemyśl State Archive in Poland was launched on October 30, 2019.
 With the approval of the Polish State Archives the project is being managed by Gesher Galicia’s “Przemyśl Identification Project” secretariat in Poland, under the coordination of Piotr Gumola, and in cooperation with the Przemyśl State Archive.

 A complete list of the index books in the project can be found within the online inventory for Fond 154 of the Przemyśl State Archive, in the “Inventories” section of the Gesher Galicia website.
 [If you do a search in this inventory table for the text “unknown”, you will see a list of all 577 books in the project.]

 The results of new identifications of these presently unknown books are provided to members in the members-only area of this website, and also shared, of course, with the Przemyśl State Archive.

-Updated: April 6, 2020
+Updated: July 13, 2020